MicrosoftDocs/win32-pr.de-de/desktop-src/CIMWin32Prov/win32-systemdriverpnpentity.md

 ---
-description: Die \_ WMI-Klasse "Win32 systemdriverpnptity" verknüpft ein Plug & Play-Gerät auf dem Computersystem, auf dem Windows ausgeführt wird, sowie den Treiber, der das Plug & Play Gerät unterstützt. ms.assetid: 2696c8e5-3bc3-42e3-807b-a387607c7c09 ms.tgt_platform: multiple
+description: The Win32\_SystemDriverPNPEntity association WMI class relates a Plug and Play device on the computer system running Windows and the driver that supports the Plug and Play device. ms.assetid: 2696c8e5-3bc3-42e3-807b-a387607c7c09 ms.tgt_platform: multiple
 title: Win32_SystemDriverPNPEntity-Klasse